MerlinEmrys01/Major-Power-Outage-Cause-Analysis/README.md

 **Testing Score/Accuracy**: 0.7984293193717278 (0.7617801047120419 before hyperparameters)

 The training score decreased significantly by 7% and the testing score increased by almost 4%.
-This is a sign that we <u>reduced overfitting on the training model and improved generalization on our testing model.</u> It also further confirms that well tuned hyperparameters can help the prediction model find the right "balance" between bais and variance, and better fit the data with lesser noise.
+This is a sign that we <u>reduced overfitting on the training model and improved generalization on our testing model.</u> It also further confirms that well tuned hyperparameters can help the prediction model find the right "balance" between bias and variance, and better fit the data with lesser noise.

 However, we did not want to stop our attempt to improve our model from there.
-After looking through our dataset again, we realized that there were some extremely short outage duration and some extremely long duration outliers that were way above the mean and median of its category.
+After looking through our dataset again, we realized that there were some extremely short outage duration and some extremely long duration outliers that were way above the mean and median of their category.
 We suspected that these outliers from both sides could have been one reason our prediction wasn't getting a higher accuracy score due to frequent overfitting on the training data's outliers.

 To solve this, we decided to impute those outliers with random values from the column using probabilistic imputation.
 That includes outliers that fall outside of roughly 99% Confidence Interval because a duration that's way too short is not helpful for us to identify a trend between duration and cause.